swain/TinyKeychain/README.md

 }
 ```

-Create a `Keychain` instance. `Keychain` instances don't hold mutable state, so we recommend you make your instances accessible using Swift's dot syntax, like so:
+Create a `Keychain` instance. `Keychain` instances don't hold mutable state, so we recommend you create your instances as `static` computed `var`s, so that they're accessible using Swift's dot syntax, like so:
 ```swift
 extension Keychain {
     static var `default`: Keychain {